One year full-time or two years part-time

-1-2 evenings a week part-time or 2-3 evenings a week full-time, October to April
+Two to three evenings a week full-time or one to two evenings a week part-time, October to April

 The School of Law is proud to offer this exciting and innovative Master’s programme, leading to the award of an LLM or MA Human Rights.
 The distinctive focus of the programme is on theoretically informed and multidisciplinary approaches to human rights.
 It aims to expose you to a critical and contextual engagement with the subject.
 You will study human rights in their legal, political, sociological, anthropological and philosophical contexts.